The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 The two cairns themselves are in decent condition, although the fact that the north-eastern one is a small ring cairn is obscured by the stones piled in its centre.

 The unexpected treat comes to the east, where the OS map shows nothing.
 In fact there are a huge number of small cairns (I counted over 20, but Coflein indicates that there are over 40).
-As I hadn't researched the site before coming, I knew nothing about these, but they are unmistakeably small cairns, presumably Bronze Age.
+As I hadn't researched the site before coming, I knew nothing about these.
+They are small, presumably clearance cairns, but nevertheless possibly still Bronze Age and contemporary with the two larger monuments at the west.
 They sit on a NE facing shelf, under which sit the lovely Carreg Waun Llech standing stone.
 The stone is not visible from the cairn field, nor can the cairns be seen from the stone.

 thesweetcheat Posted by thesweetcheat